Introduction

 Key Capabilities of Apigee

-- Security & Access Management – Ensure protected API access against unauthorized use with OAuth2, JWT, API keys, and threat detection capabilities.
+- Security and access management – Protects APIs against unauthorized use through OAuth 2.0, JWT, API keys, and threat detection.

 What is Kong?

-Kong is an open-source platform.
-It offers a cloud-native API gateway and service connectivity capabilities, designed for modern microservices and distributed architectures.
-It is specifically built to deliver high performance and low latency, as well as secure communication between services and APIs.
+Kong is an open-source API gateway and service connectivity platform built for microservices and distributed architectures.
+It is designed around high performance and low latency, and it secures communication between services as readily as it secures north-south API traffic.

 Key Capabilities of Kong